【ARCFE Blog】 Case: Zhang v. USCIS

 In 2020, Zhang won the case once again and the Court ruled that USCIS had wrongly impose collateralization demands on loans EB-5 investment.
 USCIS’s interpretation had violated the plain meaning of EB-5 regulations.
 The court explained that cash is fungible and it passed from buyers to sellers, without imposing any buyer’s obligations to his own creditors to the seller.

 It was determined that loan proceeds are “cash” and qualify as capital.
-Uncollateralized loans are classified as a legitimate source of funds for EB-5 investments.
+Uncollateralized loans could be a legitimate source of funds for EB-5 investments.
 This is a victory for EB-5 investors.
 And this established an important precedent for EB-5 investors.

 USCIS approved Zhang’s petition on April 14, 2021.
 Although unsecured loans in EB-5 is still unclear, the ruling suggests that these types of loans may eventually become eligible for regular use in EB-5 investment.
 Investors who are considering this option should consult with a lawyer before investing in an NCE, considering that the majority of the USCIS guidelines for EB-5 still remain in effective for all investors.